Victoria Legal Aid

 Can I adjourn the hearing?

-You can ask the magistrate for an adjournment if you want to:
+You can ask the court co-ordinator or magistrate for an adjournment. if you have a good reason.

-If a court finds you guilty, it can make an order for you to return stolen possessions or pay for the property that was sold, lost or damaged (this is known as ‘restitution’).
+If a court finds you guilty, it can make an order for you to either return the stolen property, or pay for the property that was sold, lost or damaged.
+This is known as ‘restitution’.

 Other support